IQVIA-ML/LightGBM.jl/README.md

 And these have the same interface parameters as the [estimators](#estimators)

 The interface models are generally passed to `MLJBase.fit` or `MLJBase.machine` and integrated as part of a larger MLJ pipeline.
-[An example is provided](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/boston-lgbm/)
+[An example is provided](https://juliaai.github.io/DataScienceTutorials.jl/end-to-end/boston-lgbm/)

+MLJ Is only officially supported on 1.6+ (because this is what MLJ supports).
+Using older versions of the MLJ package may work, but your mileage may vary.

 # Custom LightGBM binaries
 Though this package comes with a precompiled binary (`lib_lightgbm.so` for linux, `lib_lightgbm.dylib` for macos, `lib_lightgbm.dll` for windows, refer to [Microsoft's LightGBM release page](https://github.com/microsoft/LightGBM/releases)), a custom binary can be used with this package (we use `Libdl.dlopen` to do this).
 In order to do so, either: